tsch0hnny/airstreambar-prototype/README.md

 # Setup

-In order to set up this shiat, please add the line `include servers/airstreambar.nginx.conf;` after
+In order to set up this shiat, install tailwind `npm install -D tailwindcss` and init the project `npx tailwindcss init`.

+please add the line `include servers/airstreambar.nginx.conf;` after

 `http {` in the file `/opt/homebrew/etc/nginx/nginx.conf` (nginx needs to be installed with homebrew)